-The Senior Leadership Team (SLT) of Swanbourne House School will consult with employees and give consideration to their views before any decisions are taken with regard to new work methods or equipment which may affect their health and safety.
-T
+The Executive Leadership Team (ELT) of Stowe School will consult with employees and consider their views before any decisions are taken with regard to new work methods or equipment which may affect their health and safety.
+This will be discharged through the Director of Operations & Estates.

-The SLT will, in good time:
+The SLT/ELT will, in good time: